porkostomus/100-days-of-clojure-code/log.md

 }
 ```

+The reason I pasted all that was to make a point.
+And that I don't know how to include the expandable-code-snippet-thingy.
+Maybe I'll figure that out tomorrow.

-The funny part being how responsible this is for the look and feel of the app:
+The funny part, I thought, was how responsible this is for the look and feel of the app.
+Here it is with and without the CSS:

 ![Todomvc Screenshot](/2018-10-03-175127_1366x768_scrot.png)

-Now see what happens if I remove the CSS:

 ![no css](/2018-10-03-175549_1366x768_scrot.png)

+So where to learn how to do good CSS?
+I suppose the docs on MDN would be a good start.

 ### Day 15: September 29, 2018